 This includes sorting specific types of files and file formats.
 If you’d like to find the biggest files in any directory on your HDD simply apply the command below.

 There are 4 separate options attached to this command. -l is used to list full output data. -S will sort the entire list by file size, initially from largest to smallest.
 By applying -r we then reverse the sort order so the largest files in your output will end up at the bottom.
 This is good since the shell window will leave you at the very bottom of your output commands anyways, so it’s easier to clear through the list. -h simply stands for human-readable output data so you’ll see the file size in megabytes(MB) instead of bytes.

 If you are using any software for your e-mail accounts this command will save you loads of time.
 Often you know a person’s e-mail address you’re looking to send but don’t want to spend your time opening your mail client. the

 mailto: command will work exactly the same from the command line as from any browser or website.

 Even if you don’t know the address you’re looking to send, just add in anything. firstname.lastname@example.org works great!
 Or be creative with your own filler content.
 Either way after you type this hit enter to pop open a brand new e-mail message window with your sender address.
 You can modify your subject/body and CC’s to your own needs all within a quick instant.

 To continue down the road of shell scripting requires a lot of patience and dedication.
-There are hundreds of commands to understand and so many sub-categories to participate with.
+There are hundreds of commands to understand and so many sub-categories to participate in.
 Spend some time messing around in a console window and see how you like the speedy workflow.
-Hopefully the links below can provide more information to keep you going on shell scripting within Linux and Mac OS X.
+Hopefully, the links below can provide more information to keep you going on shell scripting within Linux and Mac OS X.